 Out of the three main approaches, which valuation approach is most common for commercial real estate?
 Income approach is the most commonly used commercial appraisal method when valuing a commercial property.
 The method estimates fair market value based on the projected income a property will generate in the future.
 To determine the projected income, the commercial appraiser will analyze the income that the property currently generates.
-The income approach provides investors with the insight needed to determine if an asset is a worthy investment.
+The income approach gives investors the insight needed to determine if an asset is worth investing.

 What principle is the income approach primarily based on?

-The principle of the income approach is that the value of an investment property indicates the income it is expected to generate over its lifetime.
+The principle of the income approach is that an investment property’s value indicates the income it is expected to generate over its lifetime.
 This approach anticipates future benefits to determine present value.

 How do you calculate the income approach?

 The income approach is calculated by dividing the net operating income by the capitalization rate.
 The capitalization formula used in the income approach is called IRV: Income/Rate = Value (I/R=V).